Voices in the Night (film)

-Voices in the Night (Las voces de la noche) is a 2003 Spanish-Italian film written and directed by Salvador García Ruiz based on the 1963 novel Voices in the Evening by Natalia Ginzburg.
+Voices in the Night (Las voces de la noche) is a 2003 Spanish-Italian romantic drama film written and directed by Salvador García Ruiz based on the 1963 novel Voices in the Evening by Natalia Ginzburg.
 Ruiz relocates the setting from an Italian village to a Spanish one, but keeps the setting in the 1950s.
 The main roles are played by Laia Marull, Tristán Ulloa, and Vicky Peña.

 Cast

 Production

 A Spanish-Italian co-production by DeAPlaneta, Esicma, and Mikado, the film also had the participation of Antena 3, Canal+, and TVC.
 Shooting locations included the province of Girona.

 Release

 The film screened at the 48th Valladolid International Film Festival (Seminci) in October 2003.
 Distributed by Columbia TriStar, it was theatrically released in Spain on 27 February 2004.

 Reception

 Jonathan Holland of Variety deemed the film to "a well-dressed, if over-earnest, romancer", "otherwise solidly built, well-played".

-Nuria Vidal of Fotogramas rated the film 4 out of 5 stars, hightlighting the performance by Marull as the best thing about the film.
+Nuria Vidal of Fotogramas rated the film 4 out of 5 stars, highlighting the performance by Marull as the best thing about the film.

 Casimiro Torreiro of El País deemed Voices in the Night to be a "glossy, evocative and rigorous provincial drama".